msrivastav13/DX-Code-Companion/README.md

     ![Retrieve Source From Unmanaged/Managed Package In DX Format](./images/retrieve.png)

-4. **Retrieve Source from Managed/Unmamaged package in regular metadata format**
+4. **Retrieve Source from Managed/Unmamaged package in traditional metadata format**

     Right click and click "Retrieve Source From Package" menu.
 Provide the name of the managed/unmanaged package and press enter .